 We work with schools, colleges, CAMHS, local authorities, and third sector partners including Oxfordshire Youth to improve services for children and young people and campaign for positive change.
 Our services support children and young people to increase their knowledge and coping skills including innovative courses like Boxing and Wellbeing.
 We are offering new provision supporting 18 to 25 year olds, and will also be launching new work building mentally healthy universities with Oxford Brookes and National Mind.

-abandofbrothers (ABOB) works with young men involved in the criminal justice system.
-We provide them with the support they need to make the transition to an adulthood free of crime and filled with a sense of belonging, connection and purpose.
+abandofbrothers (ABOB) works with young men in danger of the criminal justice system.
+We provide them with the support to make the transition to an adulthood free of crime and filled with a sense of belonging, connection and purpose.

-Our Quest Programme brings together young men and adult role models through an intensive contemporary rites-of-passage experience and an accredited mentoring programme.
+Our Quest for Community brings together young men and adult Mentors through an intensive contemporary rites-of-passage experience and mentoring programme.

 Our focus is to give these young men experiences that challenge them and support their growth, and to provide them with a lasting community that supports them.

-The Oxfordshire Safeguarding Children Board (OSCB) aims to keep children in Oxfordshire as safe as possible by making sure everyone understands their roles and responsibilities regarding safeguarding through training, learning and local resources.
+The Oxfordshire Safeguarding Children Partnership (OSCP) aims to keep children in Oxfordshire as safe as possible by making sure everyone understands their roles and responsibilities regarding safeguarding through training, learning and local resources.
 It is everybody’s responsibility to keep children and young people safe.
 If you’re concerned that a child is being abused or neglected, you should report it so that the child can be protected.

 If you think a child is in immediate danger, call the police on 999.